Secondary Indexing with KeyDB

 For example the KeyDB geo indexing API uses a sorted set to index places by latitude and longitude using a technique called Geo hash.
 The sorted set score represents alternating bits of longitude and latitude, so that we map the linear score of a sorted set to many small squares in the earth surface.
 By doing an 8+1 style center plus neighborhoods search it is possible to retrieve elements by radius.

-Sorted set elements scores are double precision integers.
+Sorted set elements scores are double precision floats.
 It means that

 they can represent different decimal or integer values with different